 The recommended approach for processing your data depends on the framework and data types you're using.
 This section provides high-level recommendations for common scenarios.

-Use BigQuery to process tabular data
+Use BigQuery to process structured and semi-structured data

-Use Dataflow to process unstructured data
+Use Dataflow to process data

-With large volumes of unstructured data, consider using Dataflow, which uses the Apache Beam programming model.
+With large volumes of data, consider using Dataflow, which uses the Apache Beam programming model.
 You can use Dataflow to convert the unstructured data into binary data formats like TFRecord, which can improve performance of data ingestion during the training process.

 If you need to perform transformations that are not expressible in Cloud SQL or are for streaming, you can use a combination of Dataflow and the pandas library.

 After your data is pre-processed for ML, you may want to consider using a managed dataset in Vertex AI.
 Managed datasets enable you to create a clear link between your data and custom-trained models, and provide descriptive statistics and automatic or manual splitting into train, test, and validation sets.

 Managed datasets are not required; you may choose not to use them if you want more control over splitting your data in your training code, or if lineage between your data and model isn't critical to your application.

 For more information, see Datasets and Using a managed dataset in a custom training application.

 Use training checkpoints to save the current state of your experiment.